kencormack/pistar-lastqso/README.md

 -------------------------------------------------------------------
 ## User-Custom Talkgroup List (DMR only)

-In order to display the name of a Talkgroup, **pistar-lastqso** consults the PI-STAR file "/usr/local/etc/TGList_BM.txt".
-This file is updated automatically by PI-STAR, but does NOT include talkgroup names that include characters with umlauts, or those found in German and other languages (ä ö ü ß), etc.  To compensate, this program allows the user to build their own custom file containing any missing talkgroup (or "private" contact ID) names the user wishes to display.
+In order to display the name of a Talkgroup, **pistar-lastqso** consults the PI-STAR file **"/usr/local/etc/TGList_BM.txt"**.
+This file is updated automatically by PI-STAR, but does NOT include talkgroup names that include UTF8 characters such as umlauts, like those found in German and other languages (ä ö ü ß), etc.  To compensate, this program allows the user to build their own custom file containing any missing talkgroup (or "private" contact ID) names the user wishes to display.

-Create the file "/usr/local/etc/MY_LIST.txt".
-Records in that file must appear in the same format as PI-STAR's TGList_BM.txt file.
+Create the file **"/usr/local/etc/MY_LIST.txt"**.
+Records in that file must appear in the same format as PI-STAR's **TGList_BM.txt** file.

 Examples should look like the following:
 ```